-For example, in areas where automatic sprinkler systems are mandatory, you should be able to offer your customer an open ceiling.
-Floor systems over areas protected by sprinklers don’t require additional protection.
+For example, in areas where automatic sprinkler systems are mandatory, open ceilings are facilitated because floor systems over areas protected by sprinklers don’t require additional protection.

-In most localities, however, sprinklers aren’t mandatory in single-family homes.
+In most localities, however, sprinklers are not required in single-family homes.

-Consequently, builders using engineered wood joists such as I-joists need to approach the fire compliance differently.
-They must install 1/2 inch gypsum or 5/8 inch structural panel or an equivalent on the floor’s underside.
-That pretty well shuts down the open ceiling option altogether.
+Consequently, builders using steel-plated floor trusses and engineered wood joists such as I-joists need to approach fire code compliance differently.
+They must install ½ inch gypsum board or 5/8 inch structural panel or an equivalent to the floor system’s underside.
+This, of course, eliminates the option for an open ceiling.

-Using a fire resistant solution for your floor system
+Using a fire resistant solution for your first floor system: TRIFORCE® meets requirements

-They are an excellent alternative to nominal dimension lumber or I-joists for open ceiling design.
+TRIFORCE® joists are an excellent alternative to nominal dimension lumber and I-joists for an open ceiling design.